 Estonian intelligence has warned that Russia is stockpiling ammunition for future conflicts.
 NATO members are under pressure to increase defense spending, with European allies emphasizing the need for greater military contributions.
 US and European officials affirm ongoing commitments despite political rhetoric and disagreements, focusing on strengthening alliance capabilities.

-Local and devolved results have shown large gains for Nigel Farage's Reform UK and strong breakthroughs for the Green Party while Labour has lost hundreds of council seats and control of key authorities.
-The SNP and Plaid Cymru have strengthened positions in Scotland and Wales, and Keir Starmer has said he will remain in office.
+Local and devolved votes held 7–8 May have produced major gains for Nigel Farage’s Reform UK and for the Green Party while Labour has lost hundreds of council seats and control of key authorities.
+Scotland and Wales results are reshaping national parliaments; Keir Starmer has said he will stay in office and has taken responsibility for the losses.